statusbits/smartthings/RadioThermostat/README.md

 field.
 You can use any name here, for example "Radio Thermostat".
 4. Optionally, enter device label in the "Label" field.
 This is the actual label that will displayed in the SmartThings mobile app.
-5. Fill out mandatory "Device Network Id" filed.
+5. Fill in the mandatory "Device Network Id" filed.
 You can enter any string or number here, since it will be overwritten by the device handler anyway.
 6. In the mandatory "Type" field, select "Radio Thermostat" from the drop-down list.
 7. In the mandatory "Version" field, select "Published" from the drop-down